Skip to content

 The eyes, like all other organs of the body, depend upon nutrients from food to maintain their health and proper function.
 Good nutrition helps our eyes repair wear and tear, protect against infection, function properly, and grow (in children).
 A healthy diet for optimal eye heath contains plenty of fresh fruits and vegetables, wholegrain bread and rice, dairy products, fish, eggs and nuts, and not very much salty and sugary food like fast food and soft drink.

 There are a number of problems that can affect the eye.
-The most common eye conditions for Indigenous people are:
+The most common eye conditions for Aboriginal and Torres Strait Islander people are:

-The eye health of Indigenous people before non-Indigenous people came to Australia was probably very good; believed to be better than that of non-Indigenous people.
-Indigenous children are less likely to have vision loss and blindness than other Australian children, however Indigenous adults are three times more likely to have low vision and six times more likely to be blind than non-Indigenous adults.
+The eye health of Aboriginal and Torres Strait Islander people before non-Indigenous people came to Australia was probably very good; believed to be better than that of non-Indigenous people.
+Aboriginal and Torres Strait Islander children are less likely to have vision loss and blindness than other Australian children, however Aboriginal and Torres Strait Islander adults are three times more likely to have low vision and six times more likely to be blind than non-Indigenous adults.

 Vision loss and blindness can affect a person’s ability to perform everyday activities such as reading, watching television, playing sports, driving and their ability to attend school or work.
 It can also increase a person’s risk of falls and injury.
 It is important to maintain healthy eyes by addressing risk factors and by getting regular eye health check-ups.
 Even people with no eye problems should visit an eye health professional every two years.